Kitty Pryde: Other versions

-Age of Revelation
+Age of Apocalypse

-During the "Age of Revelation" storyline, which takes place 10 years into a possible future where Revelation's X-Virus either killed humans or turned them into mutants, Kitty Pryde is revealed to be the "Ghost of Philadelphia" who haunts Elbecca Voss.
-When Elbecca taps into her powers after being thrown off a building by fellow Chorister Fabian Cortez, she is saved by Kitty Pryde.
+In Age of Apocalypse, Kitty was forcibly recruited into Apocalypse's army after her parents were killed.
+Magneto puts Shadowcat under Weapon X's training, hoping to turn her into the X-Men's assassin, and she is given artificial claws to better imitate her teacher's fighting style.
+After the fallout between Colossus and Magneto, Shadowcat sides with Colossus, whom she has married.
+Instead of leaving the fight against Apocalypse altogether, the couple become the teachers of Generation Next.
+Shadowcat assists the team in rescuing Illyana Rasputin from the Seattle Core, but is killed by Colossus in his ruthless obsession to protect his sister Illyana.

 Days of Future Past

-In the Days of Future Past timeline (Earth-811), Shadowcat goes by the name Kate Pryde.
-Kate attempts to go back in time to prevent the assassination of Senator Robert Kelly by Mystique and the Brotherhood of Evil Mutants.
+In the Days of Future Past timeline (Earth-811), Kate Pryde attempts to go back in time to prevent the assassination of Senator Robert Kelly by Mystique and the Brotherhood of Mutants.
 She succeeds, only to create a separate timeline where the events of her past still come to pass.
-After returning to her own time Kate helps Rachel Summers escape back to the timeline she just created.
-Captured by Sentinels, Kate escapes by phasing through her inhibitor collar and falls into a time warp, causing her to merge with the Sentinel that was scanning her, and arrives in the timeline Rachel is inhabiting.
-Kate's mind settles in a small, metal, off-spherical body and becomes known as Widget.
-After a few adventures in that timeline, mostly in company with her Earth-616 counterpart's team Excalibur, Kate regains her memory and returns to her original timeline where she is able to reprogram the ruling Sentinels to protect life, ending their tyranny.
+Captured by Sentinels, Kate escapes by phasing through her inhibitor collar and falls into a time warp, transferring her consciousness into a robotic body known as Widget.
+After a few adventures in that timeline, mostly in company with her Earth-616 counterpart's team Excalibur, Kate regains her memory and returns to her original timeline, where she is able to reprogram the ruling Sentinels to protect life.

-Earth X

-In Earth X it is revealed in the appendix of issue six that Kitty Pryde is killed saving Colossus while he could not shift into his metal form.
-Instead of phasing the bullet through her, she heroically takes the bullet and is killed.